oxsecurity/megalinter/docs/descriptors/scala_scalafix.md

   --syntactic
     Run only syntactic rules, ignore semantic rules even if they are explicitly configured in .scalafix.conf or via --rules

+  --triggered
+    Overlay the default rules & rule settings in .scalafix.conf with the `triggered` section

   --verbose
     Print out additional diagnostics while running scalafix.